heycait/nextcapital-todo/README.md

 # NextCapital Todo List Challenge

 A todo list webapp that integrates with the RESTful JSON API provided by NextCapital (http://recruiting-api.nextcapital.com).
-Built on with Angular, jQuery/AJAX, and jQueryUI.
+Built on top of Angular, jQuery/AJAX, and jQueryUI.

 Source code: https://github.com/heycait/heycait.github.io/tree/master/nextcapital-todo
 Deployed: http://caitlyncodes.com/nextcapital-todo/

 Note: This is my first time using Angular and working on just the client-side (as opposed to using the View provided in a Rails app).
-Therefore, the Angular parts of it may not be conventional/proper.
+Therefore the Angular parts of it may not be conventional/proper.

 ## Features